Cortana4/CMake-Cpp-Qt-Application/README.md

 - The path to your repository must not contain whitespaces or special chars.
-- use a CMake version between 3.27 and 3.31: in the latest version (4.0 and above) compatibility with older versions was dropped and some vcpkg packages might depend on older features.+
+- use a CMake version between 3.27 and 3.31: in the latest version (4.0 and above) compatibility with older versions was dropped and some vcpkg packages might depend on older features.

 #### Windows specific